Victoria's Silo Art Trail: how to explore Australia’s biggest outdoor art gallery

 Painted silos featuring a girl on a swing at Sea Lake in Victoria

-Spanning 700-kilometers and featuring works by Rone, Adnate, and other iconic artists, discover Australia’s largest outdoor art gallery on this unique Victorian road trip.
+Spanning 700km and featuring works by Rone, Adnate, and other iconic artists, discover Australia’s largest outdoor art gallery on this unique Victorian road trip.

-For many road trippers, the silo at Rupanyup is the first they'll encounter along the trail.
+The silo at Rupanyup is the first many people encounter along the trail.
+Image: Visit Victoria

 How to visit the Silo Art Trail

-There’s no hard and fast way to explore the Silo Art Trail, and the route you take can be altered depending on how long you have and what works you want to see.
+There’s no one way to explore the Silo Art Trail, and the route you take can be altered depending on how long you have and what artworks you want to see.
 The one thing you will need, however, is a vehicle.

 If travelling from Melbourne, Bendigo, Ballarat, Geelong or Victoria's east, it’s advised tourists begin with the Rupanyup silo before heading north towards Sheep Hills, Brim and Rosebery.
-Once you hit Hopetoun, you’ve the choice to continue north to Patchewollock, west to Albacutya, or east to Lascelles and Sea Lake.
+Once you hit Hopetoun, you have the choice to continue north to Patchewollock, west to Albacutya, or east to Lascelles and Sea Lake.

 Alternatively, you can tackle the trail by flying into Mildura, hiring a vehicle, and approaching the trail from the north, beginning with Patchewollock.
 Those driving from Adelaide can start the trail from Kaniva.